GeraldCNelson/biocharWaterConserveWebsite/biochar_app/markdown/experimentDesign.md

 until it is saturated.
 Any excess runs into a drainage ditch at the south end of the field.

+Irrigation is applied to the east two rows (strips 3 and 4) roughly every two weeks during the growing season.
+The west two strips are irrigated only once a month.

 <figure>
 <img src="../static/images/biocharExperimentalDesign.png"
 style="width:50.0%" alt="Experimental Layout" />